ykjit/yk/src/contributing/prs.md

      tests successfully (amongst other things, to avoid breaking `git bisect`).

   4. Push your branch to your GitHub fork and raise a pull request.
-Give the pull request a descriptive name (for example, "Fix bug" is not useful but "Deal with an empty list correctly" is) and a description (empty descriptions are almost never acceptable).
-If it fixes a GitHub issue, add the text `Fixes #<GitHub issue number>` into the description.
+Give the pull request a meaningful title (for example, "Fix bug" is not helpful but "Deal with an empty list correctly" is) and a description (empty descriptions are almost never acceptable).
+If the pull request fixes all aspects of a GitHub issue, add the text `Fixes #<GitHub issue number>`, as a line on its own, into the description: GitHub will then automatically close that issue when the pull request is merged.

 Your pull request has now been raised and will be reviewed by a yk contributor.
 The aim of a review is two fold: to ensure that contributions to yk are of an